wagtail/wagtail/docs/reference/pages/panels.md

             ]
 ```

+(customising_panels)=
-## Field Customisation
+## Panel customisation

-By adding CSS classes to your panel definitions or adding extra parameters to your field definitions, you can control much of how your fields will display in the Wagtail page editing interface.
+By adding extra parameters to your panel/field definitions, you can control much of how your fields will display in the Wagtail page editing interface.
 Wagtail's page editing interface takes much of its behaviour from Django's admin, so you may find many options for customisation covered there.
 (See [Django model field reference](django:ref/models/fields)).

+(customising_panel_icons)=
+### Icons

+Use the `icon` argument to the panel constructor to override the icon to be displayed next to the panel's heading.
+For a list of available icons, see [](available_icons).

+### Heading

+Use the `heading` argument to the panel constructor to set the panel's heading.
+This will be used for the input's label and displayed on the content minimap.
+If left unset for `FieldPanel`s, it will be set automatically using the form field's label (taken in turn from a model field's ``verbose_name``).

-### Titles
+### CSS classes

+Use the `classname` argument to the panel constructor to add CSS classes to the panel.
+The class will be applied to the HTML `<section>` element of the panel.
+This can be used to add extra styling to the panel or to control its behaviour.

-Use `classname="title"` to make Page's built-in title field stand out with more vertical padding.
+The `title` class can be used to make the input stand out with a bigger font size and weight.

 (collapsible)=

-### Collapsible

-Using `classname="collapsed"` will load the editor page with the panel collapsed under its heading.
+The `collapsed` class will load the editor page with the panel collapsed under its heading.

 ```python
     content_panels = [